teampoltergeist/poltergeist/README.md

 *   Support for Capybara's `page.response_headers` API to retrieve the headers of the last page load.
 *   Support for cookie manipulation.
 [Issue #12]
+*   Frame switching support now uses native PhantomJS APIs.
+(This might make it work better, but in general it's a badly tested area both in Capybara and Poltergeist.)

 #### Bug fixes ####